 In relation to the homeless population's needs in the area, the Urbana-Champaign Continuum of Care participated in a point-in-time survey during the first week of August 2009 to gather data on the local homeless population and their subsequent needs.
 Citizens could call or drop in at any Continuum member's agency to report on their current needs.
 The results of this point-in-time survey revealed a total of 345 homeless households accounting for at least 594 homeless persons in Champaign County.

 Compared to the previous survey in January 2009, this represents a twenty percent (20%) increase in accounts of homelessness.
 At least half (50%) of the homeless households included minors, affecting a total of 358 children between the ages of 0 and 18.

 While many of the homeless persons accounted for were unemployed, over fifty percent (50%) held some form of employment.
-The need for affordable housing in the area is certainly an issue that the City continues to prioritize in its funding allocations, and several projects are underway to add to the affordable housing stock.
+The need for affordable housing in the area is an issue that the City will need to continue to prioritize in its funding allocations, and in working to secure State and Federal funding.
+Several projects are underway to add to the affordable housing stock, such as the Crystal View Townhomes Project, which will contribute seventy affordable units.
+The City funds Homestead Corporation and Habitat for Humanity as well, both who build homes for low-income families.